 State funding change to increase rural Alaska utility bills

-Residents of rural Alaska will be hit with rising energy costs after a statewide funding change.
+Residents of rural Alaska will be hit with rising energy costs after a statewide funding change, officials said.

-Alaska's Energy Deskreported Monday that the Legislature annually transfers money from state accounts into the Constitutional Budget Reserve.
+The state Legislature annually transfers money from dozens of state accounts into the Constitutional Budget Reserve, Alaska's Energy Desk reported Monday.

-Lawmakers for the past 28 years have returned the funds, until this year when they voted not to replenish the large savings account.
+Lawmakers for the past 28 years have returned the funds taken at the end of each fiscal year, until this year when they voted not to replenish the account.

+The office of Republican Gov. Mike Dunleavy and the Legislature included the program in their respective state budgets, but they have not agreed on the funding sources.

-Companies say homeowners' bills could increase from an average of $80 up to thousands of dollars per month.
+Homeowners' bills could increase from an average of $80 up to thousands of dollars per month, said Reese Huhta of the Unalakleet Valley Electric Cooperative.

-An electric cooperative in the Unalakleet Valley says more than 270 homes, 40 businesses and 22 community facilities should expect higher bills.
+More than 270 homes, 40 businesses and 22 community facilities in the Unalakleet Valley should expect higher bills, Huhta said.

+The city of Unalakleet's electric bill will double, affecting everything from streetlights to collecting water and pumping sewage, he said.

 Comments